Knot (unit): Definitions

 The length of the internationally agreed nautical mile is 1852 m.
 The US adopted the international definition in 1954, having previously used the US nautical mile (1853.248 m).
 The UK adopted the international nautical mile definition in 1970, having previously used the UK Admiralty nautical mile (6080 ft or 1853.184 m).

 Usage

-The speeds of vessels relative to the fluids in which they travel (boat speeds and air speeds) are measured in knots.
-For consistency, the speeds of navigational fluids (ocean currents, tidal streams, river currents and wind speeds) are also measured in knots.
-Thus, speed over the ground (SOG; ground speed (GS) in aircraft) and rate of progress towards a distant point ("velocity made good", VMG) are also given in knots.
+The speeds of vehicles relative to the fluids in which they travel (boat speeds and air speeds) can be measured in knots.
+For consistency, the speeds of navigational fluids (ocean currents, tidal streams, river currents, and wind speeds) are also measured in knots.
+Thus, speed over the ground (SOG; ground speed (GS) in aircraft) and rate of progress towards a distant point ("velocity made good", VMG) can also be given in knots.
+Since 1979, the International Civil Aviation Organization list the knot as permitted for temporary use in aviation, but no end date to the temporary period has been agreed as of 2024.